antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 })
 ```

-In the code below, we create a new Type, that's looks similar to the Todo type we've created before.
+In the code below, we create a new type, that's looks similar to the Todo type we've created before.
 But, in fact, this type his special, like the mutation type we are going to create after.

-These two types define the entry point of every Graphql query.
+These two types (query and mutation) contains the endpoints of our GraphQL API.

 If you look carefully at the code, you can see that we have only one field, called todo.
 This field has:
 - a type: what is returned when query this field
 - args: arguments we can pass when querying this type
 - a resolve method: where we do the treatment of the request and return the response

-#### export the schema
+#### Export the schema

-We need to add some code to exports our schema, at the end of the file :
+We need to add some code to export our schema, at the end of the file :
 ```
-// create and exports the graphql Schema module.exports = new graphql.GraphQLSchema({
+// creates and exports the GraphQL Schema module.exports = new graphql.GraphQLSchema({
   query
 })
 ```

-#### create the graphql endpoint
+#### Create the GraphQL endpoint

-Ok, so we have a simple graphql Schema with a Todo graphql type based on our Todo class, that we can query.
+Ok, so we have a simple GraphQL schema with a Todo type based on our Todo class, that we can query.
 But our server can only return "Hello world!" for the moment.
 So let's add these lines in our index.js and we are good to try the query.

 In index.js, import express-graphql and our schema: